mayowa-id/mayowa-id/README.md

 #
-When I'm not refactoring slop code, I'm watching a film or I'm playing chess.
+When I'm not refactoring slop code, I'm watching a film or playing chess.

 Check repos to see Projects and implementation of advanced paradigms.